spryker/spryker-shop-core/Bundles/CatalogPage/src/SprykerShop/Yves/CatalogPage/Theme/default/components/molecules/category-card/README.md

 # category-card (molecule)

-Used for a short display of article as a grid item, which may contain a title, an image, and a button.
+A card component specifically designed to display a single product category in a grid view.
+It may have title, image and link button.

 ## Code sample